DaveParillo/code-ladder/IfThen.md

 # Definiton #
 The If ...
-Then statement is one of the most basic _control flow_ statement in computer science.
+Then statement is one of the most basic _control flow_ statements in computer science.
 It tells your program to execute a certain section of code _only if_ a _**test**_  or _**condition**_ evaluates to `True`.